novoda/dojos/README.md

 - find the dojo's module you want to attempt this will be a module under the root dir
 - inside this copy the `default` directory and name it with the date and your name or pairing name
-- this dir you just copied should have instructions to run the dojo as well as any examplee code
+- this dir you just copied should have instructions to run the dojo as well as any example code
-- a dojo level `build.gradle` containing

 ```
 -dojos